dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 * Create any Docker objects, e.g. container with a cryptominer.
 * Run a privileged container and gain root access to the CRE host.

 The host running the Docker Daemon needs securing as well.
-See (System Hardening)[#3-system-hardening]
+See [System Hardening](#3-system-hardening)

 #### System Service vs Daemon